Rachel Naidus

 Parts of the trail can get steep and technical; however, beginner hikers can still enjoy doing a small section of the trail before turning back.

-- Getting there: This trail starts in the Maroon Bells area where cars are not allowed on the main road.
-Talk to your ALC concierge about your different options for getting to the trailhead.
+• Getting there: This trail starts in the Maroon Bells area where cars are not allowed on the main road.

 If you want to skip the gondola but still see the view from the Sundeck at the top of Aspen Mountain, then this is the trail for you.
 It starts at Ute Park and climbs up to Ute Rock, a well-photographed outcropping and popular photo spot.